A Blog Editorial Calendar Template That Will Save You Time

 Nothing in this tab is rocket science – just a bunch of ifs and vlookups.
 If you are somewhat knowledgeable in Excel or Google Docs, you should be able to find your way around this in case you want to add some custom functions to the worksheet itself, or throw in a few new resources or inspirational quotes for your team.
 Just make sure you hide the tab again when you’re done!

 We made this calendar for you, our readers.
 We hope you find this to be a worthy resource.
-If so, please let us know!
-We would love to hear how you think we should improve it or what needs changed!
-We could have created an online tool that you had to sign up for, but we wanted you to have full control over your content — thus the Google Doc.
+We could have created an online tool that you had to sign up for, but we wanted you to have full control over your content — thus the Google Sheet.

-It isn’t hard to make your own adjustments to the spreadsheet itself.
+It isn’t hard to make your own adjustments to the content calendar template itself.
 Whether you are an advanced blogger with experience in alternative blogging schedules, or you’ve never even thought of making an editorial calendar, this should assist you in making your blogging tasks consistent and on schedule.

 Questions?
 Suggestions?
 Ideas?
-We welcome any feedback whatsoever!
-Comment below or send us a tweet @WebFX.
-We look forward to hearing from you!
+We welcome your feedback!
+Send us a tweet @WebFX.